vanlueckn/tsw-websocket-docs/Writerside/topics/Location.md

 <code-block lang="json">
 {
-    "subscribe": "pos"
+    "subscribe": "pos",
-}
+    "interval": 10000, //optional, default value is 10000ms }
 </code-block>

 ## Response

-The server will send the Updates every 10 Seconds.
+The server will send the Updates every 10 Seconds if you subscribe without an interval.
+Intervals below <code>1000ms</code> will be executed every <code>1000ms</code> for performance reasons.

 <code-block lang="json">
 {